john-paul-vistal/inventory-system-express/README.md

 # MongoDB Exercise project

-This project is an exercise for understand and manipulate HTTP Requests connected to MongoDB.
+This project is an exercise to understand and handle HTTP Requests connected to MongoDB.

 ## Set up the project